epsil/epsil.github.io/blog/2015/06/25/en/index.md

 ### With `pdf2svg`

 To convert to SVG, it is better to [convert to PDF](http://superuser.com/questions/198460/converting-from-eps-to-svg-format#answer-542987) first than to export directly or convert from EPS.
-PDF can be converted to SVG with [`pdf2svg`](http://www.cityinthesky.co.uk/opensource/pdf2svg/) (may be installed with `$ brew install pdf2svg`):
+PDF can be converted to SVG with [`pdf2svg`](http://www.cityinthesky.co.uk/opensource/pdf2svg/) (may be installed with `brew install pdf2svg`):

-    $ pdf2svg diagram.pdf diagram.svg
+    pdf2svg diagram.pdf diagram.svg

 To convert a specific page:

-    $ pdf2svg diagrammer.pdf diagram.svg 20
+    pdf2svg diagrammer.pdf diagram.svg 20

 Unfortunately, `pdf2svg` has no options for cropping.
 For this, one can use [PDF Scissors](https://sites.google.com/site/pdfscissors/) (graphics) or [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) (command line).